Table of Contents

 - Injury to the brain like stroke, inflammation or bleeding.

-- pulmonary infarction (an a form of extreme damage to the lungs)
+- pulmonary infarction (a form of extreme damage to the lungs)

-Elevated CPK-2 – CPK 2 handles the heart, so imbalances here directly effect issues with your heart.
+CPK 2 handles the heart, so imbalances here can indicate potential issues with your heart.

 Potential problems related to elevated CPK-2 include